RubixML/ML/docs/transformers/knn-imputer.md

 | 3 | placeholder | '?' | string | The categorical placeholder denoting the category that contains missing values. |
 | 4 | tree | BallTree | Spatial | The spatial tree used to run nearest neighbor searches. |

-## Additional Methods
-This transformer does not have any additional methods.

 ## Example
 ```php
 use Rubix\ML\Transformers\KNNImputer;